sameer/svg2gcode/README.md

 ## FAQ / Interesting details

+* Turn a 3D printer for plotting: (thanks @jeevank for sharing this) https://medium.com/@urish/how-to-turn-your-3d-printer-into-a-plotter-in-one-hour-d6fe14559f1a

-* Can I convert a PDF to gcode?
-Yes!
-Follow [this guide using Inkscape to convert a PDF to an SVG](https://en.wikipedia.org/wiki/Wikipedia:Graphics_Lab/Resources/PDF_conversion_to_SVG#Conversion_with_Inkscape)
+* Convert a PDF to GCode: follow [this guide using Inkscape to convert a PDF to an SVG](https://en.wikipedia.org/wiki/Wikipedia:Graphics_Lab/Resources/PDF_conversion_to_SVG#Conversion_with_Inkscape), then use it with svg2gcode

 * Are shapes, fill patterns supported?
 All objects can be converted to paths in Inkscape with `Object to Path` for use with this program.
 Not sure how practical fill patterns would be -- if you have ideas, feel free to open as issue or a PR.